 History of Duck Ponds:

-Britain’s Duck Ponds are disappearing.
+Britain’s Duck Ponds are disappearing, plainly and simply.

 Duck Breeds in the UK: